E-Commerce Lawyer Helping Your Business Avoid Liability

 Online Billing & Shipping Practices Liability

 Whatever your terms of billing or payment, including credit card payment, those details should be in writing.
 When it comes to your online billing and shipping practices, the bottom line is you need to avoid deceptive practices.
 Liability can be triggered for deception under both FTC and state consumer protection statutes.
-Some states have specific statues dealing with deceptive online billing practices, as will be discussed.
+Some states have specific statutes dealing with deceptive online billing practices, as will be discussed.
 Of course, you need to figure out what activities are considered deceptive if the first place to avoid liability.

 Most deceptive billing practices are seen with hidden continuity plans and automatic renewals, back-end sales without disclosure and deception with free trial offers.
 This means that any extra charges for shipping or return shipping should be clearly indicated during the ordering process.
 (Return shipping instructions should be set forth in the terms of sale).
 If there are any costs or fees associated with the purchase, no matter how minor, these must be disclosed prominently before purchase.
 That is probably the most basic and common sense rule you can follow.
 The other is to ship when you say you will, or within 30 days in most cases.